Everything You Need To Know About System Integration (And IPaaS)

 Siloing Data Creates Bottlenecks

 In every business rests the desire to integrate data seamlessly across all platforms.
 And yet, for too long, companies have attempted to juggle several different information siloes with growing problems.
 We’re now at a point where the massive inflow of more data means that a company has to move beyond siloing data if it wants to succeed.

 SaaS applications bring new problems for data management.
 Some systems can interact with a company’s current ERP, others can’t.
-When that happens, a business requests IT create an integration for the app to their current platforms.
-If they find that the cost justifies it.
-If they don’t, but still want to use the app, then departments are forced to manually connect the new data streams.
+When that happens, a business usually needs a custom system integration for the app to connect to existing systems.

 Businesses need a strategy that allows them to stay current with the latest applications while collecting and implementing data in a way that paints a single customer view, all while avoiding IT backlogs, data bottlenecks, and massive costs.
 AND that information must move from on-premise, cloud, mobile, and IoT systems seamlessly.

-These problems, inherent in using the growing streams of data, prevent many companies from taking the necessary steps towards adapting to the digital transformation.
+These problems, inherent in using the growing streams of data, prevent many companies from taking the necessary steps toward adapting to the digital transformation.